Mastering Excel Shortcut Keys: Boost Your Productivity Like a Pro

 3. Just Practice

 The best way to remember them is to practice every day.
-When you normally use the mouse and click through menus, instead, make yourself use the shortcut.
-Eventually, it will become natural.
+When you usually use the mouse and click through menus, instead, make yourself use the shortcut.
+Eventually, it will naturally become your habit.

 4. Create and Customize Shortcuts for Personal Use